jeffora/GlimpseWiki/Data-Endpoints.md

 The data returned represents a requests *header* response.
 Meaning it *only* includes the header.
 It is grouped by the *client* that the request originated from.

-*Enhancements*: A client should be able to indicate what previous requests is knows about.
+Enhancements: A client should be able to indicate what previous requests is knows about.
 Meaning, if the server was previously asked for a list of requests and it returned 5 results, next time it is called, if there are 2 new requests, only the 2 new results should be returned instead of all 7.